Just like job interviews and dates, dispensary first impressions matter.

 If you choose a shared inventory option, your primary risk is losing visibility into budtender actions and difficulty identifying mistakes and loss.
 But, a shared inventory makes it quicker at the start of the day.
 If you choose separate inventory per terminal, you have more visibility, but more challenge with attributing sales to packages because you will have several packages of each product open at one time.

 This model is a familiar experience for customers and patients, and one that is generally a positive experience, as long as your staff are friendly and helpful.
+Do consider your waiting room to ensure safe distance and adequate privacy.

 This model assumes a one-to-one relationship of budtender and customer/patient, in addition to a receptionist or check in person.
 Plan enough staff to handle average traffic to ensure short wait times.